 On January 18, 2018 a public meeting was held for all interested persons at City offices at 120 Washington Street.
 Spanish translation was available.
 A public participation guidebook was provided to all attendees.
 There were seven attendees.
-Comments summarized:
+Minutes of the public hearing are located in the Appendix, along with a copy of a written submission.